-- DPI imported functions are essentially proxies for native SystemVerilog functions.
+DPI imported functions are essentially proxies for native SystemVerilog functions.
 Native SystemVerilog functions always operate in the scope of their declaration site.
-For example, a native SystemVerilog function f() may be declared in a module m which is instantiated as top.il_m.
-The top.il_m instance of f() may be called via hierarchical reference from code in a distant design region.
-Function f() is said to execute in the context (aka. instantiated scope) of top.il_m, since it has unqualified visibility only for variables local to that specific instance of m.
-Function f() does not have unqualified visibility for any variables in the calling code's scope. - DPI imported functions follow the same model as native SystemVerilog functions.
+For example, a native SystemVerilog function f() may be declared in a module f() may be called via hierarchical reference from code in a distant design region.
+Function f() is said to execute in the context (aka. instantiated scope) of top.il_m, since it has unqualified visibility only for variables local to that specific instance of f() does not have unqualified visibility for any variables in the calling code's scope.

+DPI imported functions follow the same model as native SystemVerilog functions.
 They execute in the context of their surrounding declarative scope, rather than the context of their call sites.
 This type of context is termed DPI context.